-Full time students on non-advanced courses can apply for travel and study costs, and either Bursary or EMA, depending on age.
+Full-time students on non-advanced courses can apply for travel and study costs, and either Bursary or Education Maintenance Allowance (EMA), depending on age.

 You would apply for EMA if you will be aged 16 or 17 years old on the first day of your course, or if you will turn 16 by 30th September.
 Students who are Winter Leavers (i.e. those who turn 16 between 1st October 2021 and 28th February 2022), are eligible for EMA from January 2022.